-3.2 Climate-Risk Management and Investor Characteristics
+3.2 Climate risk management and investor characteristics

-To better understand institutions' climate-risk management we develop an index that reflects the spectrum of risk-management techniques employed.
-Climate-risk-management counts the different approaches an investor has taken in the previous five years.
-In our survey we cover 13 possible techniques, implying that the index can vary between zero and 13.
-The index is designed to capture the extent to which investors used different types of risk-management tools, rather than the degree to which they used any one type.
+To better understand institutions' climate risk management, we develop an index that reflects the spectrum of risk management techniques employed.
+Climate risk management counts the different approaches an investor has taken in the previous 5 years.
+In our survey we cover 13 possible techniques, implying that the index can vary between 0 and 13.
+The index is designed to capture the extent to which investors used different types of risk management tools, rather than the degree to which they used any one type.
 Thus, we are capturing the breadth of approaches rather than the depth or intensity.
-Conditional on performing some sort of climate-risk management, the median investor in our sample uses three different approaches.
+Conditional on performing some sort of climate risk management, the median investor in our sample uses three different approaches.